 Susan Gast, Author

-Fahrenheit is used for cooking in some countries, including the United States, the Cayman Islands, the Bahamas, Belize, and Palau.
-In Fahrenheit, water freezes at 32° and boils at 212°.
+Commonly used in the United States, the Cayman Islands, the Bahamas, Belize, and Palau.
+In this scale, water freezes at 32°F and boils at 212°F. It remains the standard for U.S. weather forecasts, cooking, and daily life.

 5 Dried Food Recipes (That Actually Taste Great)